This newsletter covers the first part of 2002, up to mid-March.

 Lynne’s instigation) and at the Pelican Inn out on Muir Beach just north of the

-Golden Gate Bridge – here's
+Golden Gate Bridge – here's the evidence.

 Michele went back to UK for